SAP/openui5-docs/docs/Step_2_A_First_Unit_Test_b81736e.md

-The unit test will initially fail as the implementation is not provided yet<a name="loiob81736e0fcb246efb3b0cf0ca422f8fd__fig_r1j_pst_mr"/>
+<a name="loiob81736e0fcb246efb3b0cf0ca422f8fd__fig_r1j_pst_mr"/>The unit test will initially fail as the implementation is not provided yet

  ![](loio4e2924722bd64b51a96d198b760ac780_LowRes.png "The unit test will initially fail as the implementation is not provided
 					yet")